eventide-project/docs/user-guide/consumers.md

 - When there are no messages retrieved the consumer polls the message store
 - The polling interval is configurable
 - A consumer can be configured with a `correlation` value filters based on messages' correlation stream name
-- A consumer can be configured with consumer group parameters for partitioning message streams for parallel processing by multiple consumers based on a consistent hash of the stream name
+- A consumer can be configured with consumer group parameters for partitioning category streams for parallel processing by multiple consumers based on a consistent hash of the category name
 - A consumer can be configured with a `condition` that filters the messages retrieved

 ## Consumer::Postgres Module